awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-conditions.md

 ### Parameters<a name="w11259ab1c31c28c21c19b7"></a>

 `value`
-A value of any type that you want to compare\.
+A value of `String` type that you want to compare\.

 ### Example<a name="w11259ab1c31c28c21c19b9"></a>